Arabia Steamboat Museum

 No lives were lost on the Arabia.
 Except for this poor mule, whose skeleton was recovered with the ship.

 The Arabia wasn’t the only wrecked vessel discovered years later.
-This map shows others that have been found, as well as how the flow of the Mississippi River has changed over the years.
+This map shows others that have been found, as well as how the flow of the Missouri River has changed over the years.

 They found so much at the Arabia site that they’re still gathering the items.
 This board lets visitors see the progress of items that are currently being cleaned and prepared for display.